Answers from Our Humboldt General Hospital Billing Department

 any financial assistance programs that may apply to your situation.

 What happens if I cannot pay my bill?

 If you need help to meet your financial obligations at Humboldt General

 Hospital, please contact one of our financial counselors to discuss your

-Humboldt General Hospital’s Financial Care Program may be able to
+Humboldt General Hospital’s Financial Assistance Program may be

 but high deductibles and co-pays still create a financial hardship, if

 you are not eligible for Medicaid, and/or if you meet the criteria for